 Craig J. Staudenmaier

 Craig Staudenmaier has built a reputation as an authority on Right to Know and Media Law in the Commonwealth of Pennsylvania.
 He is at the forefront of issues and landmark cases stemming from the state’s open records and meetings laws…

 Benjamin C. Dunlap, Jr. brings considerable experience to his practice, concentrating in business and employment law for companies ranging in size from startups to major national corporations and nonprofits as well as public utility and related work for railroad clients…

 J. Stephen Feinour

-Steve Feinour represents large and small companies, non-profit organizations and individuals in business, real estate and litigation matters, including business acquisitions and sales.
-He advises business owners on succession planning as well as wealth and asset preservation…
+Steve Feinour represents large and small companies, non-profit organizations and individuals in business, real estate, estate planning and administration, and litigation matters.
+He has considerable experience with business planning, acquisitions and sales for closely held businesses including succession planning as well as wealth and asset preservation…

 Joshua D. Bonn

-Josh Bonn is a trial attorney who represents clients in the railroad, automotive, media, insurance and financial industries.
-He also advises several mid-state municipalities and is the Solicitor for the Capital Tax Collection Bureau.
-He formerly worked as an assistant district attorney in York County, Pennsylvania.
-Josh has a Distinguished™ rating from Martindale-Hubbell…
+Josh Bonn is a trial attorney who represents clients in railroad, automotive, media, insurance and financial industries.
+He also advises several mid-state municipalities and is the Solicitor for Camp Hill Borough and the Capital Tax Collection Bureau.
+He formerly worked as an assistant district attorney in York County, Pennsylvania…